MGI-tech-bioinformatics/DNBelab_C_Series_scRNA-analysis-software/README.md

 5. Can I continuse to run the workflow if some errors were happended in the process?

-   Yes,  the result/symbol directory records the symbol for each step, you can delete the lastest symbol.txt file then keep the output path unchanged and run this pipeline after correct the error.
+   Yes,  the result/symbol directory records the symbol for each step, you can then keep the output path unchanged and run this pipeline after correct the error.
+If you use docker images, run the command `docker start $scRNANAME && docker exec -d $scRNANAME /bin/bash /DNBelab_C4/bin/10xRun.sh` or `docker start $scRNANAME && docker exec -d $scRNANAME /bin/bash /DNBelab_C4/bin/mgiRun.sh`.

 6. Why the inflection point is inaccurate on the total count curve?